STAR method for UK competency interviews

 UK interviewers rarely accept the first answer at face value.
 Expect probes:

-- "What was your specific contribution?" — they're checking you didn't borrow the team's work.
+- "What was your specific contribution?"
+They're checking you didn't borrow the team's work.
 Have your individual role ready.

-- "What would you do differently?" — they're testing reflection.
+- "What would you do differently?"
+They're testing reflection.
 A genuine, small, specific learning beats "nothing, it went perfectly".

 Preparation that works